isomerpages/imh-ac/_resources/Online Resources/Caregiver Resources.md

 </td>
 <td rowspan="1" colspan="1">
 <p>This booklet was specially curated for caregivers of individuals with
-physical disability (PD).
+physical disability.
 Topics covered include financial planning, tips for caregiving, self-care, and the resources available for caregivers and their families.</p>
 </td>
 </tr>
 <tr>